Photo Copyright ©Patricia Oliver 2019

 I was member of the first creative writing workshop taught by Kent Thompson in what used to be the Ice House in the shadow of the Old Arts Building.

-While I was working on my Master’s thesis at Memorial University of Newfoundland, Professor David Pitt made me aware of the literary theories of Northrop Frye, and I have felt indebted to him ever since – to Frye as well, whose lectures I attended when I could.
+While I was working on my Master’s thesis at Memorial University of Newfoundland, Professor David Pitt made me aware of the literary theories of Northrop Frye, and I have felt indebted to him ever since – to Frye as well, of course, whose lectures I attended whenever I could.

-I helped to found the literary journal Matrix in the Eastern Townships of Québec.
-My first poetry reading happened in North Hatley, along with Ralph Gustafson and D. G. Jones.
+In the 1970s I helped to found the literary journal Matrix in the Eastern Townships of Québec.
+My first poetry reading happened in North Hatley, along with D. G. Jones and others.

-I have taught at various institutions of higher education, including UNB in Saint John, John Abbott College in Montreal, York University in Toronto, the U of A in Edmonton, and UBC in beautiful Vancouver.
-I now reside in Charlottetown, Prince Edward Island with my wife Patricia.
+I have taught at various institutions of higher education, including UNB in Saint John, John Abbott College in Montreal, York University in Toronto, the University of Alberta in Edmonton, and UBC in beautiful Vancouver.
+I now reside in Saint John, New Brunswick with my wife Patricia.